HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Introduction

-Function-specific tuning typically results in very fast cold starts because it can manage every detail of the initialization phase for a specific function.
-However, implementing these optimizations for all serverless functions on the cloud can incur substantial costs for the cloud provider.
-In contrast, infrastructure optimizations have lower costs for large-scale cloud providers because they naturally benefit all serverless functions running on the cloud.
-Furthermore, infrastructure optimizations are easier to implement in real-world cloud environments because they only require involvement from the cloud providers.
+A naive solution to avoid the \emph{cold start} is to always keep the function instance alive, ensuring that cold starts never occur.
+Researchers have further developed approaches to intelligently adjust the keep-alive duration based on invocation patterns~\cite{fuerst2021faascache,shen2021defuse} or by predicting invocation arrivals and pre-loading functions in advance~\cite{roy2022icebreaker, fuerst2021faascache}.
+However, most user request arrivals are hard to predict~\cite{shahrad2020serverless, wang2018peeking}.

+Keeping idle functions alive wastes resources, prompting research into accelerating cold starts instead.
+A common approach is to pre-warm functions using checkpoint images or caches~\cite{silva2020prebaking, fireman2024prebaking, du2020catalyzer, cadden2020seuss}, which bypass parts of the initialization process.
+While effective, these methods increase memory usage, straining limited cache resources.
+Recent work refines this by pre-fetching hot pages~\cite{ustiugov2021benchmarking} and generating function seeds~\cite{wei2023no}, but further optimization is needed to reduce overhead and improve performance.

+Experiments from a recent state-of-the-art work show that these methods improve the cold-start tail latency by 89\% and require only 29MB of memory per machine to pre-warm a serverless function~\cite{wei2023no}.
+These methods optimize cold starts by analyzing function-specific initialization bottlenecks.
+However, they are not lightweight, often requiring deep analysis or specialized OS and hardware support~\cite{wei2023no}, such as RDMA.

-In practice, production cloud providers tend to emphasize more infrastructure optimization, due to the skewed workload in the real world, as illustrated in Figure~\ref{fig:invocation_rate_and_cold_start}.
-Function-specific tuning is suitable for functions with invocation rates around $1/T$, where a significant number of expected cold starts occur to each function.
-However, according to an Azure Function dataset~\cite{shahrad2020serverless}, 50\% of functions experience fewer than $1.4$ cold starts per day, assuming a keep-alive time of 15~minutes.
-Therefore, it is costly and unnecessary to maintain pre-initialized images or record hot pages in RAM for all serverless functions.
+Nevertheless, according to Azure Function traces~\cite{shahrad2020serverless}, 50\% of functions experience fewer than $1.4$ cold starts per day, assuming a keep-alive time of 15 minutes.
+Therefore, maintaining pre-initialized images or recording hot pages in RAM for every serverless function in a workload like Azure~\cite{shahrad2020serverless} is costly and unnecessary.

-Although some infrastructure optimization for serverless container caching and launching have been successfully implemented in production~\cite{agache2020firecracker,brooker2023demand}, there remains a lack of infrastructure optimization for loading software dependencies.
-For instance, AWS Lambda can launch cold starts for function containers up to 10 GB in size within 50~ms~\cite{brooker2023demand}, but it still initializes software dependencies from scratch (see experiments in Section~\ref{sec:AWS_performance_analysis}).
-The time required to load software dependencies within the container can sometimes exceed the execution time~\cite{oakes2018sock}.
-Recently, this initialization time has been exacerbated by the development of AI and large language models, as AI-related functions often require larger and more complex dependencies.